 SELECT function(attribute), function(attribute) ...
 FROM ...

-This query returns the minimum, average, and maximum duration for Browser events over the last week:
+This query returns the minimum, average, and maximum duration for New Relic Browser

 SELECT min(duration), max(duration), average(duration) FROM PageView SINCE 1 week ago